École d'architecture

 Siméon Gonnet

 Siméon Gonnet is an architect.
-He graduated from the Clermont-Ferrand School of Architecture in 2020, and the following year became a research associate on the "Territoires du possible: résistances, initalités, archaïque" research project under the direction of Stéphane Bonzani, Marc Antoine-Durand and Simon Teyssou.
-Alongside this experience, he worked as an independent practitioner before setting up Atelier Jabberwock in 2022.
+After graduating from the Clermont-Ferrand School of Architecture in 2020, he spent the following year as a research associate on the research project “Territoires du possible: résistances, initalités, archaïque” (Territories of possibility: resistance, initialities, archaic) under the supervision of Stéphane Bonzani, Marc Antoine-Durand, and Simon Teyssou.
+Alongside this experience, he began working as an independent practitioner before joining forces in 2022 to create Atelier Jabberwock.

-Since 2023, as part of a doctoral contract with the Ministry of Culture, he has been pursuing a doctoral thesis in the OCS laboratory under the supervision of Paul Landauer and Stéphane Bonzani.
+Since 2023, he has been pursuing a doctoral thesis at the OCS laboratory under the supervision of Paul Landauer and Stéphane Bonzani as part of a doctoral contract with the Ministry of Culture.

-Both his research and his approach as a practitioner explore the relationship between the act of demolition and the building process, and question the dominant role of this activity in the history of architecture.
+Both his research and his practice explore the relationship between demolition and the process of construction and question the predominant role of this activity in the history of architecture.

 Enseignement